pizza

 Pietro

-In this little corner of Italy tucked away in the Montparnasse train station area, many customers speak the language of what they eat.
-You almost feel like you're there!
-It's a true spot for lovers of Italian cuisine at lunchtime (and it gets quite busy).
-The pizzas (generously sized) are delicious.
+In this little corner of Italy tucked away in the Montparnasse train station area, many patrons speak the language of what they eat.
+You can almost feel it.
+The place is a true meet-up spot for lovers of Italian cuisine at lunchtime (and it often gets quite busy!).
+The pizzas (generously sized) are absolutely delicious.
 We wholeheartedly recommend the one with truffle cream!

 Voir cette publication sur Instagram